simensov/ml4ca/src/rl/windows_workspace/README.md

 # windows workspace
 This is the workspace in which all development, training and local testing of the RL algorithms are done, and is meant for running on a windows computer with the Cybersea simulator.

-It builds on OpenAI's Spinning Up (https://spinningup.openai.com/en/latest/), but is different in that it is only compatible with tensorflow 1.
-If pytorch if your backend of choice, this is easily done going from Spinning Up's repository.
+It builds on OpenAI's Spinning Up (https://spinningup.openai.com/en/latest/), but is different in that it is only compatible with tensorflow 1 as I selected to remove Pytorch code for better readability for my own use case.
+If Pytorch if your backend of choice, this is easily done going from Spinning Up's repository which seems to actually move towards Pytorch.

 ## How to use